Pasadena Financial Planner -- Pasadena, California | 7 - Investment Management Fees

 You can significantly improve your net risk-adjusted investment returns by lowering your investment fees and taxes.
 Cut your investment expenses and capital gains taxes to the bone!

-These wasted investment costs mean that the average individual investor typically gives away between 1/4 and 1/3 of his or her annual investment returns to the securities and financial services industry.
+These wasted investment costs mean that the average individual investor typically gives away between 1/4 and 1/3 of his or her annual investment returns to the securities and financial services industry every year.
 In aggregate across all individual investors, these investors will get nothing in return.

 Well, that is not entirely true.
 In exchange for paying more to engage in high tax and high cost active investment management strategies, participating investors will be taken on a much wilder investment roller coaster.
 Unpredictably, active investors may experience more dramatic ups and downs.
 On average, in addition, they will suffer inferior investment performance due excessive investment costs and unnecessary capital gains tax payments.